Marques : Innocenti

 Viewed from the air, the Innocenti plant in Milan was an impressive facility.
 Following the launch of the 90/120, the plant had a capacity of 75,000 cars per year.

-A collaborative deal with BMC, who were keen to get a foothold in the restrictive Italian market, saw Innocenti venture into car production, beginning in 1960 with the A40 Farina in Berlina (saloon) and Combinata (estate) versions.
+A collaborative deal with BMC, which was keen to get a foothold in the restrictive Italian market, saw Innocenti venture into car production, beginning in 1960 with the A40 Farina in Berlina (saloon) and Combinata (estate) versions.
 The Combinata was originally similar to the UK’s Countryman model, but later acquired a single-piece hatchback and other minor modifications.

 Innocenti 950 Spider was based on the Austin-Healey Sprite.
 (Picture: Gaetano Zagra)